jackhumbert/fardriver-controllers/MANUAL.md

 ### 2.3 Throttle Threshold

-throttles on the market are uneven, and the voltage value will vary from throttle to throttle or gas pedal to gas pedal.
+Throttles on the market are uneven, and the voltage value will vary from throttle to throttle or gas pedal to gas pedal.

 | | Idle voltage | High voltage |
 |---|---|---|